gustavheesen/tawer-defense/dev_backlog.md

 ## High Priority

 - Add UI overlays (game over screen, pause menu, etc.)
+- Implement a game intro menu:
+  - Allow player to select 'random path' or 'draw own path' for enemy movement
+  - If drawing manually, require player to select the number of tiles for the grid before drawing
+  - Ensure all tower/enemy ranges are based on tile distance (not pixels), to support variable grid sizes

 ## Extra Ideas & Feature Backlog
 - Add more enemy types (e.g., flying enemies, boss enemies, regenerating enemies)